Bob Seagren

 Seagren won the inaugural American Superstars sports competition in 1973 as well as the first World Superstars in 1977, his lone victories in both events.
 He was able to enjoy the spoils from these competitions because he had become a professional athlete having signed to join the International Track Association (ITA) tour after the 1972 Olympics.
-On the ITA tour he renewed his very personal antagonistic rivalry with fellow American pole vaulter Steve Smith.
+On the ITA tour, his rivalry with fellow American pole vaulter Steve Smith was renewed.

 Seagren went on to become an actor, appearing in several movies and television shows, including the controversial sitcom Soap in 1977 in which he played Dennis Phillips, a gay football player in a relationship with Billy Crystal's character Jodie Dallas.
 He appeared as a guest star in an episode of Charlie's Angels in 1980, called "Toni's Boys" as a detective who worked for a friend of Charlie who was also in the detective business.
 The episode was a backdoor pilot for a new series but the show wasn't picked up by the network.
 He was referred to in the episode as an "Olympic Champion" although he played a fictional character.
 He also guest starred on the TV series Wonder Woman in the episodes called "Stolen Faces" and "The Man Who Could Not Die".
 Seagren played himself, serving as an LAPD youth camp counselor on the "Camp Two" episode of Adam-12.

 Today, he is CEO of International City Racing, which specializes in the development, management, and implementation of road racing, endurance, and fitness events, including the Long Beach International City Marathon.
 He is also an active supporter of the Commission on Athletics of the California Community Colleges.

 He was named to the inaugural class of the Mt.
 SAC Relays Hall of Fame.
 In 1986 he was inducted into the USATF National Track and Field Hall of Fame.

 He was married to actress and Playboy Playmate of the month (January 1990) Peggy McIntaggart, and they had twins (a boy and a girl), McKenzie and Mika Seagren, born in 1997.